solo-io/gloo/docs/content/installation/enterprise/_index.md

 3. Push the images from the connected device to a private registry that the disconnected device can pull from.
 For instructions and any credentials you must set up to complete this step, consult your registry provider, such as [Nexus Repository Manager](https://help.sonatype.com/repomanager3/formats/docker-registry/pushing-images) or [JFrog Artifactory](https://www.jfrog.com/confluence/display/JFROG/Getting+Started+with+Artifactory+as+a+Docker+Registry).
 4. Optional: You might want to set up your private registry so that you can also pull the Helm charts.
 For instructions, consult your registry provider, such as [Nexus Repository Manager](https://help.sonatype.com/repomanager3/formats/helm-repositories) or [JFrog Artifactory](https://www.jfrog.com/confluence/display/JFROG/Kubernetes+Helm+Chart+Repositories).
-5. When you [install Gloo Edge Enterprise with a custom Helm chart values file](#customizing-your-installation-with-helm), make sure to use the specific images that you downloaded and stored in your private registry in the previous steps.
+5. When you [install Gloo Gateway Enterprise with a custom Helm chart values file](#customizing-your-installation-with-helm), make sure to use the specific images that you downloaded and stored in your private registry in the previous steps.

 ## Customizing your installation with Helm

-You can customize the Gloo Edge installation by providing your own Helm chart values file.
+You can customize the Gloo Gateway installation by providing your own Helm chart values file.

 For example, you can create a file named `value-overrides.yaml` with the following content.